 Warning tags are issued on any appliance and piping system that uses natural gas when a licensed gas technician has identified a hazard issue.
 One reason for a warning tag to be placed on a furnace is when a defective heat exchanger is identified.
-A defective heat exchanger can be a hazard because it can release carbon monoxide, an odourless and colourless gas that can cause serious health problems if undetected.
-Carbon monoxide is harmful because it rapidly accumulates in the blood, depleting the blood's ability to carry oxygen*.
+A defective heat exchanger can be a hazard because it can release carbon monoxide, an odorless and colorless gas that can cause serious health problems if undetected.
+Carbon monoxide is harmful because it can rapidly accumulate in the blood, depleting the blood's ability to carry oxygen.

 If carbon monoxide is leaking from a cracked heat exchanger, there is a chance of it mixing with the air that is generated by the furnace and pushed into your vents and throughout your home.
 To prevent this, a red tag is applied to your furnace, your local utility is notified and your natural gas is turned off.